An orca in blue ocean water, swimming beside a boat where three people stand, looking at it.

 Overview

 Orca Wars, also known as Killer Whales Attacking Boats, refer to a series of attacks by orca whales against ships sailing in waters around Europe, particularly near Spain.
 The orcas carried out coordinated attacks and taught each other tactics for sinking and disabling ships, such as destroying rudders.
 According to a report published in the spring of 2023, orca attacks off the coast of Spain and Portugal accelerated after 2020 when a female orca named White Gladis who was "traumatized" by a human ship reportedly began teaching others to attack ships.
-The news sparked memes and commentary online about a possible "orca war," in which the marine mammals would turn against human beings.
+Particularly in the summer of 2023, the news sparked memes and commentary online about a possible "orca war," in which the marine mammals would turn against human beings.

 Background